labib2002/Briefly/README.md

 <p align="center">
   <img src="icons/briefly-128.png" alt="Briefly logo" width="128">
 </p>

 # Briefly ⚡️

 Summarize YouTube videos instantly — right from your browser.

 Skip the video, keep the value.
-With one right-click, Briefly pulls the transcript and auto-summarizes it using Google’s Gemini in AI Studio.
+With one right-click or through the extension popup, Briefly pulls the transcript for the current YouTube video.
+It can copy the transcript to your clipboard or auto-summarize it using Google’s Gemini in AI Studio.
 Perfect for research, note-taking, or just staying informed — without the watch time.

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE.md)